-Physical therapist (PT) - The physical therapist will work on your mobility skills and teach exercises designed to improve strength and range of motion.
+Physical therapist (PT) - The physical therapist will work on your mobility skills and teach exercises designed for strength and motion.
 They will instruct you in safe transfer techniques, walking with assistive devices and stair training.

-Occupational therapist (OT) - The

-occupational therapist will guide you in performing daily tasks, such as bathing and dressing.
+Occupational therapist (OT) - The occupational therapist will guide you in performing daily tasks such as bathing and dressing.
 They may demonstrate special equipment to be used in your home after you receive your replacement, including shower/tub benches, grab bars and raised toilet seats.

 RN care manager - They will meet with you during your hospital stay to discuss your discharge plan.
-They will assist you with your post hospital care needs, equipment needs and act as a liaison with your insurance company.
+They will assist you with your post-hospital care needs, equipment needs and act as a liaison with your insurance company.